survivejs/react-book/manuscript/02_developing_with_webpack.md

   });
 }
 ```

+The idea behind `if(TARGET === 'start' || !TARGET) {` check is that if `TARGET` isn't set for reason or another, we still have some sane default configuration in place.
+This can happen if we execute webpack outside of npm.

 If you run the development build now using `npm start`, webpack will generate sourcemaps.
 When `eval` is used webpack will execute each module through `eval` and `//@ sourceURL`.
 This option is suitable only for development usage!
 The [official documentation](https://webpack.github.io/docs/configuration.html#devtool) goes into further detail about the possible options available.